 EBV VCA is a protein component of the Epstein-Barr virus (EBV) that appears early in the course of infection.
 Testing for VCA is a key marker for diagnosing both acute and chronic EBV infections.

-eGFR, or Estimated Glomerular Filtration Rate, is a test that estimates the rate at which the kidneys filter waste from the blood.
-It is calculated based on serum creatinine levels, age, body size, and gender. eGFR is a crucial indicator of kidney function, helping to assess whether the kidneys are working effectively.
-A lower eGFR indicates poorer kidney function, which can signify kidney disease or damage....
+eGFR (Estimated Glomerular Filtration Rate) is a measure that estimates how well the kidneys filter waste from the blood.
+It is calculated using serum creatinine levels along with factors like age, body size, and gender. eGFR is a key indicator of kidney function, helping to determine how effectively the kidneys are working.
+A lower eGFR suggests reduced kidney function, which may indicate kidney disease or damage.

 Ethyl malonate (EM) is a compound that functions as a biomarker for certain metabolic disorders.
 Elevated levels of ethyl malonate in the body may indicate inherited metabolic conditions, such as ethylmalonic encephalopathy, or disruptions in fatty acid oxidation.